celenityy/Phoenix/README.md

 > [!IMPORTANT]
 > ⚠️ **Before proceeding, you must have [Homebrew](https://brew.sh/) installed.**
+> You will additionally need `wget`, which can be installed using `brew install wget`.

 Run the following installation script in your terminal of choice: